-Below are the instructions, we also also have this available as a kit at our store.
-Makes 24 Mini Mummies Soaps.
+Below are the instructions, makes 24 Mini Mummies Soaps.

 Small spritzer bottle with alcohol

 1. Cut your soap into 1/2 inch chunks.
 Put 18 oz into microwave for 1 1/2 minutes.
 Remove and stir.
 If there are large chunks left put back in microwave for 10 second intervals until melted.

 2. Slowly stir in fragrance oil until well incorporated.

 3. Pour into molds and let sit for a least 2 hours until completely solid.

 4. Remove from molds and divide the long lengths of gingerbread men into 1/2-inch pieces.
 Place on non stick surface like wax paper (you’ll get lots of soap on it so make sure you can clean it or dispose of it)

 5. Melt 1 oz of clear soap in 5 seconds intervals until melted, remove from microwave.